 Maxime Lamoureux-St-Hilaire currently is a Ph.D.
 Candidate in Anthropology at Tulane University and a Junior Research Fellow at the Dumbarton Oaks Research Library.
 His dissertation research focuses on the political institution of the Classic Maya royal court.
 Max investigates this topic by excavating the regal palace of La Corona, Guatemala, and by reading a ton of comparative literature.
 Over the years, Max has dug holes looking for old things around Guatemala, Belize, Mexico, Honduras, and Québec.

-Marc Zender received his PhD from the University of Calgary in 2004, and he is presently an Assistant Professor of Anthropology and Linguistics at Tulane University.
-He has taught linguistics, epigraphy, and Mesoamerican languages at the University of Calgary (2002-2004), Harvard University (2005-2011), and Tulane University (2011-present).
-Marc’s research interests include anthropological and historical linguistics, comparative writing, and decipherment, with a regional focus on Mesoamerica (particularly Mayan and Nahuatl/Aztec), and he is the author of numerous books and articles exploring these topics.
-Marc is also the editor of The PARI Journal, and (with Joel Skidmore) maintains Mesoweb.com, a key internet resource for the study of Mesoamerican cultures.
+Marc Zender received his PhD from the Department of Anthropology and Archaeology of the University of Calgary in 2004.
+He has taught at the University of Calgary (2002-2004) and Harvard University (2005-2011), and is now an Assistant Professor of Anthropology at Tulane University, New Orleans, where he has taught linguistics, epigraphy, and Mesoamerican indigenous languages (e.g., Yucatec and Ch’orti’ Maya, Classical and Modern Nahuatl) since September 2011.
+Marc’s research interests include anthropological and historical linguistics, comparative writing systems, and archaeological decipherment, with a regional focus on Mesoamerica (particularly Mayan and Nahuatl/Aztec).
+He is the author of several books and dozens of articles exploring these topics.
+In addition to his research and writing, Marc is the editor of The PARI Journal, and (with Joel Skidmore) co-maintainer of Mesoweb, a major Internet resource for students of Mesoamerican cultures.